Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 * Azure Network Load Balancer

 1. Click on the **Deploy to Azure** button to initiate the resource provisioning.
 It takes approximately 10-15 minutes to complete the deployment.
-Provide all the necessary information as shown.
+Provide all the necessary information as is shown.

    [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Falmvm%2Fmaster%2Flabs%2Fvstsextend%2Fdeploymentgroups%2Farmtemplate%2Fazurewebsqldeploy.json){:target="_blank"}